keshavdewan/8-Week-SQL-Challenge-Case-Study-1-Danny-s-Diner/README.md

             | 1           | sushi        | 5           | 2    |  <-- No ties; each row gets a unique rank
             | 1           | ramen        | 3           | 3    |

+## 2. Use of DATE_TRUNC and adding or removing months and end of months

+ 	DATE_TRUNC('month', '2021-01-31'::DATE) -- This trims the date to the first day of the month, so it becomes 2021-01-01
+        + interval '1 month' -- Adding one month to 2021-01-01 gives 2021-02-01
+        - interval '1 day' AS last_date	-- Subtracting one day from 2021-02-01 gives 2021-01-31, which is the last day of January.

 ## Data Source & Inspiration
 - [Danny's Diner](https://8weeksqlchallenge.com/case-study-1/)